sindresorhus/awesome-scifi/readme.md

 #### [Galaxy Quest](http://www.imdb.com/title/tt0177789/) (1999) [7.3]

+If you've heard of Star Trek, and like comedy, this is for you - the entire film is a giant joke on the scifi industry, played by fantastic actors.
+Hilarious. - [@RichardLitt](https://github.com/RichardLitt)

 > The alumni cast of a space opera television series have to play their roles as the real thing when an alien race needs their help.

 #### [Gattaca](http://www.imdb.com/title/tt0119177/) (1997) [7.8]

+This film gets more relevant every year.
+Slow at times, the questions it raises about potential are especially pertinent as your data becomes more important to insurance companies and governments, and as Western culture is increasingly becoming aware of genetic advantages and privilege.  - [@RichardLitt](https://github.com/RichardLitt)

 > A genetically inferior man assumes the identity of a superior one in order to pursue his lifelong dream of space travel.